-- (1) Audited by Sasikrig Audit & Legal Consulting, Thailand. - (2) Audited by P.S.Yap, Isma & Associates, Malaysia. - (3) No statutory audit requirement.
-The entity is audited by Fii & Associates, Cambodia for consolidation purposes. - (4) No statutory audit requirement.
-The entity is audited by CLA Global TS Public Accounting Corporation for consolidation purposes. - (5) Tiong Aik Construction Pte.
-Ltd. was placed under Creditors Voluntary Liquidation on 17 July 2023. - (6) Aston Air Control Pte Ltd was disposed of on 18 January 2024 (Note 38) and reclassified to noncurrent asset held for sale as at 31 December 2023.
+(1) Audited by P.J.
+Accounting and Audit Company Limited, Thailand.

+(2) Audited by Azman Wong & Co Plt, Malaysia.

+[3] No statutory audit requirement.
+The entity is audited by Fii & Associates, Cambodia for consolidation purposes.

+- (4) No statutory audit requirement.
+The entity is audited by CLA Global TS Public Accounting Corporation for consolidation purposes.
+(5) Aston Air Control Pte Ltd was disposed of on 18 January 2024 and was part of a disposal group reclassified to non-current - assets held for sale as at 31 December 2023 (Note 12).
+(6) On 6 August 2024, the Company subscribed for 5,000 new ordinary shares in the capital of the entity for cash consideration of

+S\$5,000.
+Subsequent to the share subscription, the entity's issued and paid-up share capital has increased from S\$100,000 to S\$140,000, comprising 140,000 ordinary shares and the percentage shareholding of the Company in the entity's issued and paid-up share capital has decreased from 100% to 75%.